Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Abstract

 \section{Abstract}

-Federated Learning (FL) enables collaborative model training across distributed clients while preserving data privacy.
-However, the performance of deep learning often deteriorates in FL due to decentralized and heterogeneous data.
-This challenge is further amplified in multi-label scenarios, where data exhibit complex characteristics such as label co-occurrence, inter-label dependency, and discrepancies between local and global label relationships.
-While most existing FL research primarily focuses on single-label classification, many real-world applications, particularly in domains such as medical imaging, often involve multi-label settings.
-In this paper, we address this important yet underexplored scenario in FL, where clients hold multi-label data with skewed label distributions.
-Neural Collapse (NC) describes a geometric structure in the latent feature space where features of each class collapse to their class mean with vanishing intra-class variance, and the class means form a maximally separated configuration.
-Motivated by this theory, we propose a method to align feature distributions across clients and to learn high-quality, well-clustered representations.
-To make the NC-structure applicable to multi-label settings, where image-level features may contain multiple semantic concepts, we introduce a feature disentanglement module that extracts semantically specific features.
-The clustering of these disentangled class-wise features is guided by a predefined shared NC structure, which mitigates potential conflicts between client models due to diverse local data distributions.
-In addition, we design regularisation losses to encourage compact clustering in the latent feature space.
-Experiments conducted on four benchmark datasets across eight diverse settings demonstrate that our approach outperforms existing methods, validating its effectiveness in this challenging FL scenario.
+Federated Learning (FL) enables collaborative model training across distributed clients while preserving data privacy, but remains challenging when client data are highly heterogeneous.
+These challenges are further amplified in multi-label scenarios, where inter-label dependencies and mismatches between local and global label relationships introduce additional optimization conflicts.
+While most FL studies focus on single-label classification, many real-world applications are inherently multi-label and often exhibit severe label skew across clients.
+To address this important yet underexplored problem, we propose FedNCA-ML, a novel FL framework that aligns client representations and learns discriminative, well-clustered features inspired by Neural Collapse (NC) theory.
+NC describes an ideal latent geometry where each class’s features collapse to their mean, forming a maximally separated simplex.
+FedNCA-ML further introduces an attention-based module to extract class-specific representations, enabling more balanced learning under heavy label imbalance.
+These class-wise representations are then aligned via a shared NC-inspired structure, mitigating inter-client conflicts induced by heterogeneous local data and inconsistent label dependencies.
+In addition, we design regularisation losses to encourage compact and consistent feature clustering in the latent space.
+Experiments on five benchmark datasets under nine FL settings demonstrate the effectiveness of the proposed method, achieving improvements of up to 3.92\% in class-wise AUC and 4.93\% in class-wise F1 score.